Cubs vs. Diamondbacks Player Props Betting Odds

 Hoerner Stats

-- Hoerner brings a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .318 with two doubles and a walk.
+- Hoerner takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .300 with a double.

 Hoerner Recent Games